lynoure/bvb2ynab/README.md

 ## Project status

-Bvb2ynab is still in development, and not recommended for use yet.
-If you look at the TODOs and especially at the FIXME, you will understand why.
+Bvb2ynab is still in development, but it should be pretty harmless to try.

 ## Installation instructions
 Don't ask me yet, I've been running this with cargo so far, as I'm new to Rust :)